Kelly Townsend: COVID-19

-Governor Ducey COVID-19 Lockdown Protest

 Townsend and Trickovic led an organized effort in opposition to the COVID-19 lockdown orders issued by Arizona Governor Ducey.

+Ivermectin Controversy

+When Governor Ducey sought to implement restrictions surrounding the use of Ivermectin as an off label COVID treatment and some pharmacies were refusing to fill prescriptions, departing from legislative precedent, Townsend sought to pass a bill requiring pharmacists to dispense Ivermectin prescriptions regardless of their professional judgment.

 Arizona House of Representatives

 In 2014, Townsend along with fellow Arizona lawmakers attended the Bundy standoff.
 Townsend characterized the Federal government's response as reminiscent of Tiananmen Square.
 She subsequently won both the Republican Party primary and the general election, both with 39 percent of the vote.

 In 2018 Townsend criticized semi-nude female women's rights activists, abortion and the "culture of death", the Arizona child welfare system, the furry community and opposed increased funding for education.
 That year she won the general election with 35.72 percent of the vote.

 In 2019 she compared mandatory vaccination to Communism and the Holocaust, supported high school students who alleged they had been prevented from wearing "Make America Great Again" clothing and was accused of retaliation by a Facebook user who posted content critical of her.

+Also in 2019, Townsend was caught on a hot mic in a closed GOP caucus meeting suggesting using "leverage" of a "Chairman's revolt" refusing to allow any of their bills to be heard in committee's to penalize fellow legislators Paul Boyer and Heather Carter for their refusal to concede a budget vote.
+Boyer responded this was junior high behavior and only hurt his constituents.